Jose-YP/RPGProto/README.md

 ______
 ISSUES
 ______
-Fix selection arrows showing up after turns
-Speed of tweens after every action.
-They're managable for attacks and heal but not much else Updating XSofts
-Fixing Diplay for non Damaging/Healing moves
-Fix how Random/All/Self Target display
+*Fixing Diplay for non Damaging/Healing moves (Check if these are still an issue) *Fix how Random Target display (Check if still an issue) *Controls being weird while waiting and right after enemy Turn
 ______
 TODO
 ______
-Implementing Reosurce management (HP,LP and TP costs) Implementing XSoft functionality
-Allow characters to run out of items
-Implement the moves Burst and Scan
+*Implement the moves Crash and Scan
+*Implement Overdrive's condition
+*StatBoost decay
+*Implement the other Auras (Will Wrecked, Lower TP)

 ______
 LOFTY TODOS
 ______
-Implement Ailments
-Implement Conditions
-StatBoost decay
+*Implement other EnemyAI types(So far only random)|
+*Change player stats based on level|
+*Implement Ailments(Poison and Reckless)|
+*Implement Conditions (Targetted and Charge)|
-Implement end of battle
+*Implement end of battle|
-Change Battles
-Maybe Animations
+*Change Battles|
+*Maybe Animations????|
+*Implement Summon moves|

 ______
 STATS
 _____
-HP:    Health Points, when 0 you die
+*HP:    Health Points, when 0 you die
-LP:    Mana, they're only called LP because I played Okage: Shadow King lol
+*LP:    Mana, they're only called LP because I played Okage: Shadow King lol *strength:  Physical Attack
-strength:  Physical Attack
-toughness:  Physical Defense
+*toughness:  Physical Defense
-ballistics:  Ballistic Attack (aka magic)
+*ballistics:  Ballistic Attack (aka magic) *resistance:  Ballistic Defense
-resistance:  Ballistic Defense
-speed:  Lowers TP cost of moves
+*speed:  Lowers TP cost of moves
-luck:  Raises chance of getting crit/ailment hits and lowers opponents chances of doing the same to you
+*luck:  Raises chance of getting crit/ailment hits and lowers opponents chances of doing the same to you
 _______
 PROPERTIES
 _______